Elton John details story behind Watford FC takeover with Graham Taylor for novel

 “It’s one of the greatest managerial accomplishments of all time.
 Myself and every single Watford fan will be forever grateful to him for the memories he gave us and what was achieved for the club and the community.”

-Sir Elton stepped down as chairman of Watford in 2002, but serves as honorary life-president of the Premier League club after becoming chairman in 1976.
+Sir Elton stepped down as chairman of Watford in 2002, but serves as honorary life-president of the Championship club after becoming chairman in 1976.

 On Wednesday, he posted on his Instagram story to advertise the book for the first time since suffering a fall in his South of France home.